mkchavez8/odin-sketch/pseudocode.md

-1. [x] Create a 16 x 16 block of divs using only JS
+1. [x] Add an input asking for user to create a new grid with a number of their choice
-2. [ ] Set up 'hover' effect so the blocks change color when moused over
+2. [ ] Create a dynamic grid of divs using only JS
-3. [ ] Add an input asking for user to create a new grid with a number of their choice
+3. [ ] Set up 'hover' effect so the blocks change color when clicked and moused over